Simple validations (built-in)

 | \d{11} | PESEL | 75010125915 |

-| (\d{3}\[- ]\d{3}\[- ]\d{2}\[- ]\d{2})\|(\d{3}\[- ]\d{2}\[- ]\d{2}\[- ]\d{3})\|(\d{10}) | Tax ID | <p>782-226-19-60<br>or 782-22-61-960<br>or 7822261960</p> |
+| (\d{3}\[- ]\d{3}\[- ]\d{2}\[- ]\d{2})\|(\d{3}\[- ]\d{2}\[- ]\d{2}\[- ]\d{3})\|(\d{10}) | NIP | <p>782-226-19-60<br>or 782-22-61-960<br>or 7822261960</p> |

-| \[a-zA-ZąćęłńóśźżĄĆĘŁŃÓŚŹŻ]+\[a-zA-ZąćęłńóśźżĄĆĘŁŃÓŚŹŻ\ \\-\\']\* | The field starts with a letter, followed only by letters, spaces, hyphens, apostrophes.
+| \[a-zA-ZąćęłńóśźżĄĆĘŁŃÓŚŹŻ]+\[a-zA-ZąćęłńóśźżĄĆĘŁŃÓŚŹŻ\ \\-\\']\* | The field starts with a letter, then only letters, space, hyphen, apostrophe.
 Example use in a first name or last name field. | Janina Nowak-Kowalska |

-| \[0-9\\(\\+]+\[0-9\ \\(\\)\\+\\-]\* | <p>The field starts with a digit, an opening parenthesis or a plus sign, followed only by digits, parentheses, spaces, plus signs, hyphens.<br>Example use in a phone number field (an alternative solution to the example mask from <strong>visibleMask Mask presentation</strong>).</p> | <p>+48 (12) 31 23 123<br>or (48) 123-123-123</p> |
+| \[0-9\\(\\+]+\[0-9\ \\(\\)\\+\\-]\* | <p>The field starts with a digit, an opening parenthesis or a plus sign, then only digits, parentheses, spaces, plus signs, hyphens.<br>Example use in a phone number field (an alternative solution to the sample mask from <strong>visibleMask Mask presentation</strong>).</p> | <p>+48 (12) 31 23 123<br>or (48) 123-123-123</p> |

-| \[0-9A-Za-z]\* | Possibility to enter only digits and letters | <p>abc123</p><p>123abc</p> |
+| \[0-9A-Za-z]\* | Ability to enter only digits and letters | <p>abc123</p><p>123abc</p> |

-| \[0-9]{6}\[\\\*]{1,6}\[0-9]{4} | Masked card number - the field should be filled in by providing the first 6 digits and the last 4 digits of the card number, separated by " \* " characters (a maximum of six special characters: " \* "). | 123456\*\*7890 |
+| \[0-9]{6}\[\\\*]{1,6}\[0-9]{4} | Masked card number - the field should be filled in by entering the first 6 digits and the last 4 digits of the card number, separated by " \* " characters (maximum six special characters: " \* "). | 123456\*\*7890 |

 * **S** - represents any character that is a letter (A-Z, a-z),

-* **9** - represents any character that is a number (0-9),
+* **9** - represents any character that is a digit (0-9),

 * **A** - represents any alphanumeric character (A-Z, a-z, 0-9),